Htresnal/JSoak/README.md

 ```

 ## Usage
 JSoak allows to collect data off the DOM elements, keeping their original structure, or modifying it slightly.
-Currently, JSoak uses two types of elements: **jsoak-field** and **jsoak-folder**.
-The values of those attributes will be used as JS field names.
+JSoak uses two types of elements: **jsoak-field** and **jsoak-folder**.
+The values of the attributes will be used as JS field names.

-JSoak fields are the elements with an accessible value attribute( $(elem).val() ), or with a .text() value, if the value attribute is not present, then text value is used.
+JSoak fields copy the DOM element's value using .val(), or .text() if the value attribute is not present.
 ```html
 <input jsoak-field="new-field" value="value" />
 ```